bitbank2/rtc_eeprom/README.md

 This code re-invents the wheel that so many others have invented.
 There are a ton of Arduino and C libraries which talk to these inexpensive boards.
 I wrote this because I learn about IoT parts by reading the datasheet and writing my own code.
-I intend to pair this with an Arduino for a low-power project, so I will provide updates on how to configure it for minimum power usage.
+I didn't write code to support every possible option, but the majority of the functionality is exposed by my functions.
+This will work fine with boards that come with the AT24C32 EEPROM and those without.

+See the README file in the Arduino folder for instructions on using the library with the Arduino IDE.